The Sample Complexity of Simple Binary Hypothesis Testing

 \section{Discussion}

 We studied simple binary hypothesis testing from the sample complexity perspective, which is a non-asymptotic regime that had received scant attention in prior literature.
 We identified the sample complexity (up to universal multiplicative constants) in the Bayesian and prior-free formulations of the problem, in terms of $f$-divergences from the Hellinger and Jensen--Shannon families.
+We also addressed the sample complexity of Bayesian and prior-free when erasures are permitted, and we made some observations about the sample complexity in the sequential setting.
 There are many interesting research directions that emerge from our work.
-Characterizing the sample complexity in the weak detection regime (cf. \Cref{sub:results-large-failure}) remains an open problem.
-Indeed, even in the simple setting of $p = \cN(-1,1)$ and $q = \cN(1,1)$ and $\alpha < 1/2$, the sample complexity (computed using a computer) demonstrates unusual behaviour with respect to $\gamma$.
+Characterising the sample complexity in the weak detection regime (cf. \Cref{sub:results-large-failure}) remains an open problem.
+Indeed, even in the simple setting of $p = \cN(-1,1)$ and $q = \cN(1,1)$ and $\prior < 1/2$, the sample complexity (computed using a computer) demonstrates unusual behaviour with respect to $\gamma$.
 In particular, it does depend on $\gamma$ (i.e., the upper bound in \Cref{thm:bayes-all-regimes} is loose), but the dependence on $\gamma$ is super-linear (i.e., the lower bound in \Cref{thm:bayes-all-regimes} is also loose).
 The Hellinger characterisation of the sample complexity of simple binary hypothesis testing appears in Le Cam's bound in minimax optimal estimation~\cite{Lecam73}, in rates of convergence for locally minimax optimal estimation~\cite{DonL91}, and in communication complexity lower bounds in computer science theory~\cite{BravGMNW16}.
-It would be interesting to see if the skewed $\js{\alpha}$ characterization of the sample complexity presented in this work has similar applications.
-Studying variants of the problem studied in this paper, such as analyzing $M$-ary hypothesis testing or sequential hypothesis testing, from the point of view of sample complexity is also an interesting direction to pursue.
+It would be interesting to see if the skewed $\js{\prior}$ characterization of the sample complexity presented in this work has similar applications.
+Finding the sample complexity in the sequential setting is another interesting direction to pursue.